hanzopgp/DecentralizedCasino/README.md

 - It should open a new window "localhost:3000"
 - You can now use the decentralized casino application !

->- For the backend we used Solidity.
->- For testing purposes, we are using truffle/ganache/nodejs to deploy our smart contracts on a local blockchain, with test accounts.
->- For the frontend we used truffle react box and tailwindcss.

 ## Features

-- Frontend application to interact with deployed contracts
+- Frontend application to interact with deployed contracts in React
+- Frontend application style with Tailwindcss
-- Backend casino in solidity
+- Backend casino in Solidity
-- Truffle tests with local blockchain
+- Truffle tests with JavaScript
+- Deploying local blockchain thanks to Truffle/Ganache/Node
 - Gas optimisation (external, view, memory, uint struct...)
-- Security (SafeMath, Ownable, ERC20...)
+- Security (SafeMath, Ownable, ERC721...)
 - Payable functions
-- Tokens as credits for the games (Using ERC21)
+- Tokens as credits for the games (Using ERC721)

 ## Links